CT7-labs/LAMP-8/README.md

 It was a pain in the butt, but I actually recommend building your own simple computer from scratch.
 You'll learn a lot.

+Deal with the blurry photo.
+I'm not updating it.

 ![It's not pretty, but it worked!](https://github.com/CT7-labs/LAMP-8/assets/83499017/b8112d98-68bd-46d7-9c9b-efc9fe01d840)

 # Specs